 On May 26, 1964, SWCMCD was established as a Florida Independent Special Taxing District for the sole purpose of controlling mosquitoes and other nuisance insects to improve the quality of life in beautiful South Walton County.

 Most everyone is familiar with the spray trucks that visit the different areas of our district in the evenings with their lights flashing and the sound of the spray unit running, but there are many more aspects to our program.
-Click here for more information about our Operations.
+Click here for information about SWCMCD Operations.

-Print and fill out the application above and return to our office by email to email@example.com or drop off / mail to the office:
+Interested applicants should print and complete the application above, and return to our office by email to email@example.com or drop off / mail to the office: